 Men and women are different – physically, mentally, and emotionally.
 So, it should come as no surprise that men and women require distinct things when it comes to alcohol and drug addiction treatment.
 To provide individuals with the best, most effective treatment, it is important to take into consideration the role that gender differences play in addiction.

 Due to gender expectations, men often feel pressured to suppress their emotions and avoid showing any signs of weakness.
-From an early age, they are taught that “boys don’t cry,” to “toughen up,” and to “get over it.”
-And according to research by Kent University, their inability to freely express their emotions can lead men to experience increased levels of depression.
+From an early age, they are taught that “boys don’t cry,” that they should “toughen up,” and that they need to “get over it.”
+And according to research by Kent University their inability to freely express their emotions can lead men to experience increased levels of depression.
 It can also cause high levels of stress, anxiety, and low self-esteem.
 Rather than seeking help, many choose to act out or self-medicate with drugs and alcohol.

 Men’s desire to prove their masculinity can also increase their risk of addiction, as it makes them more likely to engage in dangerous behavior, such as using illicit substances.
 According to the National Institute on Drug Abuse, because men consume such high amounts of illicit substances, they are more likely to be rushed to the emergency room or die from overdose-related causes.

 While stigma is attached to addiction in general, addicted men are less stigmatized than women.
 Because men are judged less harshly than women, their risk of developing a substance abuse problem increases.
-Men themselves have less negative views toward alcohol and drugs, and so, men are more likely to consume these dangerous substances in social situations.
+Men themselves think about alcohol and drugs in a less negative light.
+Therefore, men are more likely to consume these dangerous substances in social situations.

-Society imposed gender roles also play a role in addiction.
+Gender roles imposed by society also play a role in addiction.
 From an early age, society tells women what they should look like, how they should act, and what is expected of them.
 While times have changed and women are now powerful members of the workforce, society still expects that women maintain the home and take care of the children.
 They also feel pressured to keep up with the Joneses and preserve the image of an effortlessly perfect family.
 In search of the energy and focus to be more productive at work and home, many women turn to stimulants.
 Others use stimulants to suppress their appetite to measure up to society’s beauty standards.